Frequently Asked Questions

 How much plastic collection does one Ocean Bottle fund?

 We partner with Plastic Bank, Plastics for Change and Repurpose Global to ensure funds are transferred to plastic collectors in the most efficient, fair and regulated way possible and we chose these partners after a long and thorough investigative process.
-You can find out more by visiting our Impact page on the site.
+You can find out more by visiting our Impact page.

 What kind of plastic do we collect?